UIM F2 World Championship

 The F2 World Championship is an international powerboat racing competition organised by the Union Internationale Motonautique.

 The Boats

 The carbon fibre catamaran hulls are powered by Mercury Racing OptiMax 2.5XS outboards.

 Qualifying

-Qualifying periods (Q1, Q2 & a shoot out) decide the formation of the grid.
+Qualifying periods (Q1, Q2 & Q3) decide the formation of the grid.

 Races

 Each race lasts approximately 45 minutes following a circuit marked out in a selected stretch of water, usually a lake, river, dock, or sheltered bay.

 2020 UIM F2 World Championship

 Portugal's Duarte Benavente won the 2020 UIM F2 World Championship with Edgaras Riabko from Lithuania second and Britain's Owen Jelf third.

 Due to the COVID-19 pandemic, a shortened season was held over three rounds in two countries, Lithuania and Portugal.

+2025 UIM F2 World Championship

+In 2025 Mathilda Wiberg rewrote motorsport history.